ellipsis-drive/python-package/docs/account/index.md

 ### Mandatory parameters

 - rootName (string), one of "myDrive", "sharedWithMe", "favorites" or "trash"
-- isFolder (boolean), wether to list folders or maps

 ### Optional parameters

 - pageStart (uuid), from where to start the listing
+- listAll (boolean), wether to get all results or only the first page

-Returns a JSON object containing thefolderes or maps in the specified root.
+Returns a JSON object containing the maps in the specified root.

+## listRootFolders

+    ellipsis.account.listRootFolders()

+List the items in a root location.

+### Mandatory parameters

+- rootName (string), one of "myDrive", "sharedWithMe", "favorites" or "trash"
+- token (string), your token

+### Optional parameters

+- pageStart (uuid), from where to start the listing
+- listAll (boolean), wether to get all results or only the first page

+Returns a JSON object containing the folders in the specified root.